Sport and Exercise Psychology BSc (Hons)

 Psychology is becoming an important area for athletes who want to get the edge over their competition.
 During this degree you’ll look at the power our minds can have over performance and motivation.

-Our Psychology and Sport and Physical Activity departments have partnered up to develop this course.
-You’ll benefit from hands on learning and you’ll be able to pinpoint the mental barriers preventing people from being active.
-You’ll be conducting interviews and observations to create case studies and complete research.
+Within the Department of Psychology, you’ll benefit from hands-on learning to help you pinpoint the mental barriers preventing people from being active.
+You’ll be conducting interviews and observations, and complete research.

 We’ll look at the influence of exercise on psychological wellbeing and equip you with an understanding of the principles of psychology that will act as a foundation for your future career.